 - Add the butter to the bowl and beat the butter, sugar and lemon zest on medium-high speed until the butter and sugar are fluffy about 5 minutes.

-- Scrape down the bowl.
+- Scrape down sides and bottom of the bowl.
 Add eggs one at time on low speed and then increase to medium until each egg is well incorporated.
 Stop the mixer after adding the first 3 eggs and scrape the bowl from the bottom to ensure the ingredients are well mixed.
 Add the remaining 3 eggs and scrape the down the after adding the last egg.

 - Add the lemon juice and mix on medium until well combined.